gean2/parallel-cnn/README.md

 - [AlexNet](https://en.wikipedia.org/wiki/AlexNet) (AlexNet model architecture)
 - [ImageNet Classification with Deep Convolutional Neural Networks](https://papers.nips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html)
 - [A CUDA-based implementation of convolutional neural network | IEEE Conference Publication](https://ieeexplore.ieee.org/document/8320682)

+# Milestone

+We have been working on the baseline sequential implementation of a hard-coded neural network architecture, and we are using the Thrust library to represent vectors.
+We have started implementing ReLu, softmax, and fully connected linear layers, and we have partially completed the inference implementation, but we have not started backward propagation.

+We are unfortunately not on track as estimated by our initial project timeline.
+We have found that we have less time than desired due to the overlapping of the final project timeline with assignment 4 and spring carnival, and the mentor timeline plus carnival negatively affected our ability to get timely project feedback from the course staff.
+We have also found it more difficult than expected to code (mostly) from scratch in C++.
+For example, actions such as loading images and iterating through files in a directory are not supported by standard C++ libraries and require using C APIs and/or manual implementation, which is why our initial implementation runs on dummy inputs.

+We are adjusting our goals to focus on parallelizing inference instead of backward propagation.
+We are also considering changing our goals to explore the space of measuring and comparing custom details of parallelization in Python frameworks such as PyTorch and TensorFlow.
+However, we need to communicate with course staff about acceptable goals and deliverables, especially with this scaled down parallelization objective.

+We will post an updated detailed timeline as soon as we have we a better idea of what we should accomplish over the next two weeks.